-The Corporation of the Municipality of Thames Centre (the "Municipality") is a lower tier municipality in the County of Middlesex in the Province of Ontario, Canada.
+The Municipality of Thames Centre (the Municipality) is a lower tier municipality in the County of Middlesex in the Province of Ontario, Canada.
 It conducts its operations guided by the provisions of provincial statutes such as the Municipal Act, Municipal Affairs Act and related legislation.